-National Curriculum Ackworth Howard's Knowledge Essentials NUMBER Multiplication and Division: Pupils should be taught to: solve one-step problems involving multiplication and division, by calculating the answer using concrete objects, pictorial representations and arrays with the support of the teacher.
+National Curriculum Ackworth Howard's Knowledge Essentials Activities NUMBER Multiplication and Division: Pupils should be taught to: solve one-step problems involving multiplication and division, by calculating the answer using concrete objects, pictorial representations and arrays with the support of the teacher.
 Through grouping and sharing small quantities, pupils begin to understand: multiplication and division; doubling numbers and quantities; and finding simple fractions of objects, numbers and quantities.
 They make connections between arrays, number patterns, and counting in twos, fives and tens.
-Multiplication and Division In Year 1, children will be taught to develop their understanding of multiplication and division through the following small steps, including a range of fluency, reasoning and problem-solving experiences: count in groups of 10 (building on counting in 2s and 5s) explore making equal groups by using stories which link to pictures and concrete manipulatives to explore making equal groups and write statements such as 'there are groups of' use equal groups to find a total.
-They focus on counting equal groups of 2, 5 and 10 and explore this within 50. begin to make arrays by making equal groups and building them up in columns or rows explore doubling with numbers up to 20 explore making equal groups (grouping) by starting with a given total and making groups of an equal amount.
-They record their understanding in sentences, not through formal division at this stage.
-Fractions: Pupils should be taught to: recognise, find and name a half as one of two equal parts of an object, shape or quantity recognise, find and name a quarter as one of four equal parts of an object, shape or quantity.
+Fractions: recognise, find and name a half as one of two equal parts of an object, shape or quantity. within 50. begin to make arrays by making equal groups and building them up in columns or rows explore doubling with numbers up to 20 explore making equal groups (grouping) by starting with a given total and making groups of an equal amount.
+They record their understanding in sentences, not through formal division at this stage. make equal groups - sharing.
+Explore sharing as a model of division.
+They use 1 : 1 correspondence to share concrete objects into equal groups.
+White Rose, Year 1, Summer, Number - Multiplication and Division parts of an object, shape or quantity recognise, find and name a quarter as one of four equal parts of an object, shape or quantity.
 Pupils are taught half and quarter as 'fractions of' discrete and continuous quantities by solving problems using shapes, objects and quantities.
 For example, they could recognise and find half a length, quantity, set of objects or shape.
-Pupils connect halves and quarters to the equal sharing and grouping of sets of objects and to measures, as well as recognising and combining halves and quarters as parts of a whole. make equal groups - sharing.
-Explore sharing as a model of division.
-They use 1 : 1 correspondence to share concrete objects into equal groups.
-Fractions In Year 1, children will be taught to develop their understanding of fractions through the following small steps, including a range of fluency, reasoning and problem-solving experiences: Explore finding a half for the first time using shapes and sets of objects and use the vocabulary 'half' and 'whole'.
+Pupils connect halves and quarters to the equal sharing and grouping of sets of objects and to measures, as well as recognising and combining halves and quarters as parts of a whole. steps, including a range of fluency, reasoning and problem-solving experiences: Explore finding a half for the first time using shapes and sets of objects and use the vocabulary 'half' and 'whole'.
 Use their understanding of finding half of an object or shape and apply this to finding half of a small quantity.
 Children explore quarters for the first time.
 They develop their understanding of equal parts and non-equal parts and relate this to a shape or object being split up into four equal parts.
 Children find a quarter of a small quantity through equal sharing.
+White Rose, Year 1, Summer, Number - Fractions